1. What is the Heart of Texas Regional History Fair?

 3. What are the divisions?

-HOTRHF has three divisions based on school grade: •Fifth Grade Division: Grade 5 (exhibits only, individual or group) •Junior Division: Grades 6 - 8 •Senior Division: Grades 9 - 12 Entries in each division are judged separately at all levels of competition.
+HOTRHF has three divisions based on school grade: 5th Grade Division (Grade 5, exhibits only, individual or group,) Junior Division (Grades 6-8,) and Senior Division (Grades 9-12).
+Entries in each division are judged separately at all levels of competition.
 Texas History Day (THD) and National History Day (NHD) do not sponsor fifth grade participation.

 4. What are the contest categories?

-Students may enter one of five categories: exhibit, historical paper, performance, documentary, and website.
-All categories except the historical paper may be entered as either an individual or a group (2-5 members).
+Students may enter one of five categories: exhibit, paper, performance, documentary, and website.
+All categories except paper may be entered as either an individual or a group (2-5 members).

-A sponsor acts on behalf of the student for all coordination with the HOTRHF, THD and NHD.
-The sponsor opens a registration home page and enters the students basic information.
-The sponsor collects and pays all student fees to HOTRHF.
-They receive all fair information and make sure it is passed to the student.
-The sponsor follows up to make sure the student attends the history fair when they are scheduled to set up their project and be judged.
-The sponsor is usually a teacher, but can be another if the need arises contact the HOTRHF office if there are questions regarding sponsors.
+A sponsor acts on behalf of the student for all coordination with the HOTRHF, THD, and NHD.
+The sponsor helps register the student and pays fees to HOTRHF.
+They ensure the student is aware of all necessary information and that the student attends the HOTRHF at their scheduled times.
+The sponsor is usually a teacher, but can be another if the need arises.
+Sponsors are not required to be a history/social studies teacher.
+Contact the HOTRHF office for questions regarding sponsors.

 1. Can students advance past the regional level?